lucasven/HealthCheck/README.md

 # HealthCheck

-HealthCheck is a health monitoring and analytics platform designed to provide insights into patient health data.
+HealthCheck is a health monitoring and analytics platform designed to provide insights into availability health data.
 This project showcases skills in web development, database management, and API design.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)